Agnieszkalukasiak/SAFESURGEON/README.md

 ### Aknowladgments

--	My mentor, Moritz Wach, for his quidance and advise.
+-	My mentor, Moritz Wach, for his incredible patience, quidance and support.

 -	My fellow students for their company and encouragement.

-- Sarah at Code Intitute Mentoring, for her incredible patience and hawk-eye spotting errors.
+- Sarah at Code Intitute Mentoring, for her incredible patience and hawk-eye.

-- Key at CondeInstitute for being my mental support on this crazy journey.
+- Kay at CondeInstitute for being my mental support on this crazy journey.